 Promotes environmental and social characteristics, as defined under Article 8 of SFDR.
+For additional information please refer to Appendix 1 - Sustainability Approach.

 To outperform the S&P Global Natural Resources Index by 2.5% per annum, before the deduction of charges, over any 5-year period.